 4. They eat real, whole food, primarily

-Whether you choose to go low-carb (and please learn more by clicking this link about Diabetes and low-carb diets) or Vegan or Paleo isn’t going to make-or-break your A1C.
+Whether you choose to follow low-carb diets, Vegan or Paleo isn’t going to make-or-break your A1C.

 What does matter is that your food choices consist of mostly whole, real food.